Code-Institute-Submissions/battleofnagashino/readme.md

 <img src="documentation/sitewireframe.png" width="60%"/> <img src="documentation/phonewireframe.png" width="25%"/>

 ## UX

 - Featured on all five pages, is the Navigation Menu includes links to each of the clans and key people and technologies in the battle, and is identical in each page to allow for easy navigation.
 - It will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.

 ## Icons

 - The icons used in the menu button and contact button and footer were taken from [Font Awesome](https://fontawesome.com/)

 ## Colors

-- I chose the colors on my site to be neutral and not to distract from the imagery or text itself.
+- I chose the colors on my site to be neutral and not to distract from the images or text itself.

 ## Imagery